 - Giang Café (No. 39, Nguyen Huu Huan) – The hotel recommended this café, you must try an egg coffee, it’s absolutely delicious and moor’ish.
 This local coffee is served in a small cup and topped with whipped egg yolk, not too dissimilar to a Zabaglione.
 It’s delicious and I would never have known about this place unless recommended by a local; this place is rammed with mainly local students.
 The tiny doorway is easy to miss from the street but once you find it, walk up the stairs and you’ll bump into somewhere to sit in the couple of rooms.

 The Cong Ty Tnhh Hung Thanh bus (300,000VND) journey to Sapa takes about 5.5 hours in a sleeper bus.
 I don’t like a sleeper bus, as I can’t get comfortable in one.
-I find these especially uncomfortable for short day trips when you don’t want to lay down, all you want to do is clutch the sides of your seat whilst watching the near miss crashes on the road!
+I find these especially uncomfortable for short day trips when you don’t want to lay down.
+And all you want to do is clutch the sides of your seat whilst watching the near miss crashes on the road!
 Best not to look sometimes…

 The main reason for the change of an already sketchy plan is that visas are too hard to obtain and too expensive for extensive (6+ months) independent travel through China, Mongolia, and Russia; the next countries after visiting Vietnam.